clivehenrick/5min_wg/README.md

 Unity Based Project for the 5 min wargame

-This is a unity project for the 5 min wargame to get both the game made for Cross platform Play and to get my C# Chops up to speed.
+This is a Loom Game Engine for the 5 min wargame to get both the game made for Cross platform Play and to get my C# Chops up to speed.

 Alpha: